Also known as: fears, fear reaction, anxiety disorder.

 What are phobias?

-A phobia is an excessive, unreasonable, persistent (lasting for at least 6 months) fear of something, place or situation, that causes the child/adolescent (can affect all ages), to feel anxious when exposed to it.
+A phobia is an excessive, unreasonable, persistent (lasting for at least 6 months) fear of something, place or situation, that causes the child or adolescent, to feel anxious when exposed to it.
+It can affect people of all ages.

 This anxiety disorder may be mild and just annoying, or severe when it may be quite disabling and interfere with daily living.
-Some phobias are “specific” like fear of a person, insect, graveyard, needle, riding an escalator or elevator or being alone in the dark.
-Others cause extreme intense fear- related bodily symptoms (“panic attacks”), or occur in social settings (“social anxiety disorder”), or if left alone or outside (“agoraphobia”), or occur when being separated from a parent (“separation anxiety disorder”) or, a child becomes so anxious that he/she cannot speak in certain social situations (“selective mutism”).
+Some phobias are specific like fear of a person, insect, graveyard, needle, riding an escalator or elevator or being alone in the dark.

 What are the symptoms of phobias?